davatorium/rofi/doc/rofi.1.markdown

 Try to parse the file and return 0 when successful, non-zero when failed.

+`-list-keybindings`

+List all known keybindings without trying to parse them.
+This can be used to look for duplicate bindings.

 `-threads` *num*

 Specify the number of threads **rofi** should use: